sergiy79/codecombat/Dev-Setup:-Windows.md

 **NOTE**: Following the guide can be complicated.
 If you have any questions, just ask in the [CodeCombat chatroom](https://www.hipchat.com/g3plnOKqa).

-Also, if you prefer, the [automated installer](https://dl.dropboxusercontent.com/u/138899/GitHub%20Wikis/coco-dev-win-setup-3.7.zip) is probably easier to use.

-To get started, first you'll need to know a little bit about your computer: whether your computer is 32 or 64 bit, and what version of Windows you're running.
+First, you'll need some preliminary knowledge.

-* If you don't know if your computer is 32 or 64 bit, use [this link](http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit) to find out.
+1. Whether your computer is 32 or 64 bit.
+Use [this link](http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit) to find out.

-* If you're not sure what version of Windows you have, [this link](http://windows.microsoft.com/en-us/windows/which-operating-system) will tell you.
+2. What version of Windows you have.
+Use [this link](http://windows.microsoft.com/en-us/windows/which-operating-system) to find out

 Once you have gotten those pieces of information, go through the sections below to download and install each dependency, which are:
 * Node.js